scriptituk/xfade-easing/README.md

 Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects but the transition rate is linear, starting and stoping abruptly and progressing at constant speed, therefore transitions lack interest.
-Easing inserts a progress envelope to smooth transitions in a natural way, especialy useful for slideshows and presentations.
+Easing inserts a progress envelope to smooth transitions in a natural way.

 <img src="assets/xfade-easing.gif" alt="InvertedPageCurl" align="right">